farhadkpx/Writing-Data-Science-Blog/README.md

-# Writing-Data-Science-Blog
+# Writing-Data-Science-Blog Project
-A detail complexities of Jupyter notebook files and more all converges to data science blog post presentation.
+A detail complexities of Jupyter notebook files and more all converges to data science blog post presentation.For this project, we will pick a dataset.
+Inspired by Robert, there are a few public datasets from [AirBnB] available (http://insideairbnb.com/get-the-data.html), but we may also choose a dataset similar to what was used in the lessons, or an entirely different dataset.
+Using chosen dataset, we will choose 3 questions you aspire to answer from the data.

-## Disaster Response Pipeline Project

-## Project portrayal
+## Key Steps for Project portrayal
-In this project, we will build a Machine Learning(ML) model with all necessary steps sequenced in a pipeline to classify real messages sent during real natural disasters.
-These messages can be categorized as medical help, aid related, search and rescue type etc. For this project we have altogether 36 messages categories.
-The ML pipeline progression will synchronize all programming steps to categorize those messages in such a way that after processing, we can send those specific messages to appropriate disaster relief agencies.

-This project will involve these programmatic synchronization:
-- basic ETL that loads, categorizes, merges, cleans and Stores data in a SQLite database.
-- Machine Learning model pipeline builds a text processing system then trains and tunes the model using GridSearchCV hyper-parametarization.
-- Flask Web App visualizes classified messages result.

-This is a multi-label classification task, a message can belong to one or more classification categories.
-We will be working with a data set provided by [Figure Eight](https://www.figure-eight.com/) containing real messages that were sent during disaster events.
+1) Pick a dataset.
+2) Pose at least three questions related to business or real-world applications of how the data could be used.
+3) Create a Jupyter Notebook, using any associated packages you'd like, to:

+Prepare data:
+- Gather necessary data to answer your questions
+- Handle categorical and missing data
+- Provide insight into the methods you chose and why you chose them
+- Analyze, Model, and Visualize
+- Provide a clear connection between your business questions and how the data answers them.

+Communicate your business insights:
+- Create a Github repository to share your code and data wrangling/modeling techniques, with a technical audience in mind
+- Create a blog post to share your questions and insights with a non-technical audience
+- Your deliverables will be a Github repo and a blog post.

 ## Our task
 In this project we'll be applying our  natural language processing,  machine learning and data engineering skills as a data scientist.This project will show off our software skills, including our ability to create basic data pipelines and write clean, organized code!